 The best way to shrink an image file size is to optimize it using Photoshop or similar software.
 But if you don’t have Photoshop there are plenty of online image file shrinkers online, some more effective than others.
 Try a search for online image compressor and take your pick.

 The main thing to remember when optimizing an image is that it is a trade-off between image quality and file size.
 Ideally we want the highest quality picture at the smallest file size.
 In practice this means that some compromise might have to be made; especially for full page background photographs.

 This is not the be-all and end-all, but the most common file formats for images on Web pages are JPG, PNG and GIF.
 When should they be used?
 Generally speaking the JPG format is the most suitable for photographs, whereas PNG is good for logos and diagrams.
 GIF is also good for logos and diagrams and can often feature simple animations, for example, a ‘flashing’ price or buy now message.

 If you are providing photographs for a site then the JPG, sometimes seen as JPEG, is the most appropriate format and will feature the highest quality at the smallest file size.
 It is possible to have a photo in other formats but it will definitely be a larger file than the same photo in JPG format.

 If you’re still with me you’ll know that there are 3 factors to take into consideration when providing images for Web pages:

-Of course there is always more to learn and I have only skimmed over the surface of the numerous things there are to know about using images on the web, but I hope this short article will clear up some issues and perhaps even help somebody.
+Of course there is always more to learn and I have only skimmed over the surface of the numerous things there are to know about the suitability of images for the web, but I hope this short article will clear up some issues and perhaps even help somebody.